 How to Get Your Resume Noticed by Employers

-It can be a challenge to get your resume noticed by employers, but there are ways to tweak it and move it beyond the applicant tracking systems (ATS) that employers use to screen job applications.
-There are also a few simple changes you can make to help it stand out from the crowd of resumes when a real person reviews it.
+It can be a challenge to get your resume noticed by employers, but there are ways to tweak it and move it beyond the applicant tracking systems (ATS) that employers now frequently use to provide an initial screening of the dozens, if not hundreds, of job applications they receive.

 These quick and easy-to-do tips will help get your resume past the screening systems and noticed by recruiters.
 Here's how to update your resume in just a few minutes.